 Planning and staffing an event is no simple task.

-With arranging staff, making sure everyone knows what they’re doing, coordinating different activities and keeping schedule, adding another language to an event can seem like a daunting task.
+When arranging staff, ensuring everyone knows what they’re doing, coordinating activities, and maintaining a schedule, adding another language to an event can seem daunting.

 So how do you plan and prepare for a multilingual event?